 Hispanic-owned businesses also face discrimination from both customers and suppliers.
 This makes it difficult for them to attract customers and obtain the goods and services needed to run a business.

 These businesses are also less likely to have access to mentors and support networks than non-Hispanic-owned businesses.
-This can make it difficult to navigate the challenges of starting and growing a business.
+This can make navigating the challenges of starting and growing a business difficult.

 5. Limited Networks

 Building a strong professional network is crucial for business growth.
-However, Hispanic entrepreneurs may need help expanding their networks, mainly if they are new to a region or industry.
+However, Hispanic entrepreneurs may need help expanding their networks, especially if they are new to a region or industry.

 6. Cultural Differences